turingschool/backend-curriculum-site/professional_development/Mod3/Pd_overview.md

 * Submit a Draft of Your Resume due by 5 pm Friday of Week 2.

 Week 4:
+* Cover Letter Drafts are due by 5 p.m.
+Friday of Week 4.

 Week 5:
 * Resume Consultancy Project Submission